Free Self-Guided Walking Tour London Westminster Sights by JetSettingFools.com

 View of The Cenotaph while walking Whitehall, London, England, UK

 Several statues stand in the center of the Whitehall roadway.
-From north to south, the statues to look for are George Duke of Cambridge, Earl Haig Memorial, the Women of World War II and the Cenotaph.
+From north to south, the notable ones to look for are George Duke of Cambridge, Earl Haig Memorial, the Women of World War II and the Cenotaph.

-The Cenotaph (MAP) is a prominent war memorial that is dedicated to the soldiers who lost their lives during World War I, World War II and other British conflicts.
+MAP.
+The Cenotaph is a prominent war memorial that is dedicated to the soldiers who lost their lives during the World Wars and other British conflicts.

-Just south of the Cenotaph is a grand archway, called the King Charles Street Arch, that leads onto the historic and architecturally rich King Charles Street.
+Just south of the Cenotaph is a grand archway, called the King Charles Street Arch, that leads onto the historic and architecturally rich road of the same name.

 #21 Parliament Square Garden